apurbojamananis/tvmaze/readme.md

 ## About this project

-- Create a visually appealing TV Shows
+- Created a visually appealing TV Shows
-- Include a consistent header and footer
+- Included a consistent header and footer
 - user data will save local Storage
 - used sweetalert2